What is LibrarySearch? http://librarysearch.napier.ac.uk

 For information about the best way to search for your subject, see the Subject Guides prepared by our specialist librarians.

-Do I need to log in to search LibrarySearch?
+Why do I need to log in to LibrarySearch?

 I can’t find the article I’m looking for?